oracle-livelabs/oci/oci-opensearch/Conversational-with-RAG/Conversational-with-RAG.md

 # Pre-requisites
-You have to have an existing OpenSearch cluster and have to be able to connect to the Dashboard, to perform all of the steps.
+You have to have an existing OpenSearch cluster and be able to connect to the Dashboard, to perform all of the steps.
 ## Introduction

 In this lab, you will perform semantic search and conversational search utilizing a RAG pipeline.